-Roasting carrots is not only one of the easiest ways to prepare them, it also brings out wonderful flavor in the caramelized bits.
+Roasting carrots is not only one of the easiest ways to prepare them; it also brings out the wonderful flavor in the caramelized bits.
 My friend Suzanne prepares tender young carrots this way and passed this method on to me years ago.
 I love it!

 To make, we just toss the carrots with sliced red onions, garlic, fresh rosemary, olive oil and salt and pepper, and then roast at a high temperature until cooked through and lightly caramelized.
 They're a great side to serve with chicken, turkey, or beef.